adrirubio/jekyll-theme-chirpy/_posts/2021-04-06-Ice_Tower_Cooler.md

 And if I did this correctly you should have a better working Raspberry Pi.

-A manual aslo comes to help!!
+A manual also comes to help!!
 so I hope this came useful and I will see you in the next one.